International space crew return Olympic torch to Earth

 After their return to Earth, Yurchikhin, Nyberg and Parmitano were pulled through the hatch of the cramped capsule, carried to chairs and covered with thick blankets against the minus 4 Centigrade (25 Fahrenheit) cold outside.

-The torch was then handed to a Sochi 2014 official and flown by helicopter - separately from the three space travelers - to the provincial capital Karaganda.
+The torch was then handed to a Sochi 2014 official and flown by helicopter - separately from the three space travellers - to the provincial capital Karaganda.

 RECORD-BREAKING RELAY